Arleigh Burke: Other awards

 In addition to the above, Burke earned the American Defense Service Medal with "Fleet" clasp, the Asiatic-Pacific Campaign Medal with two silver stars and two bronze stars (twelve engagements); the American Campaign Medal; World War II Victory Medal; Navy Occupation Service Medal, the National Defense Service Medal with bronze star (Admiral Burke became retroactively eligible for a second award after his retirement); Korean Service Medal with bronze battle star; the Philippine Liberation Medal with bronze service star; and the United Nations Korea Medal.
 He was awarded the Ui Chi Medal and the Presidential Unit Citation from the Republic of Korea as well as the Order of the Rising Sun, First Class by the Government of Japan.
 In March 1959, he was elected an Honorary Member of the Royal Swedish Society of Naval Sciences.
 In 1960, he received the Grand Cross of the Royal Norwegian Order of St. Olav from the Norwegian King.
 In 1999, Admiral Burke became posthumously eligible for the Korean War Service Medal awarded by the Republic of Korea.

 Legacy

 In 1962, Burke co-founded the Center for Strategic and International Studies (CSIS) in Washington, D.C., with David Abshire.
 CSIS hosts the Arleigh A. Burke Chair in Strategy, which "provides political and military analysis of key strategic challenges facing the United States and the world."
 It is held as of 2013 by Anthony Cordesman.

 Burke was elected as an honorary member of the New York State Society of Cincinnati in 1964.

+Burke was a member of a hideaway camp, within the well known Bohemian Grove, an exclusive all-men's fraternity getaway held yearly in the redwood forests of northern California by the Bohemian Club.
+Many notable figures have been a part of the Bohemian Club.
+Burke joined the hideaway camp in 1966 and left in 1972.

-In 1991 Burke was awarded the Lone Sailor Award by the U.S. Navy Memorial Foundation for his distinguished career during World War II and the Korean War.
+In 1991, Burke was awarded the Lone Sailor Award by the U.S. Navy Memorial Foundation for his distinguished career during World War II and the Korean War.